-Equipped with open-worked hands that lack even a tiniest bit of Superluminova on their tips, the watch is not very readable in darkness (well, it is not readable at all to be more blunt), but in good lighting the layout is contrast enough for the piece to be legible without any strain on your eyes.
+Equipped with open-worked hands that lack even a tiniest bit of Superluminova on their tips, the dial is not very readable in darkness (well, it is not readable at all to be more blunt), but in good lighting, the layout is contrast enough for the piece to be legible without any strain on your eyes.

-I also have a feeling that the watch will be quite comfortable on the wrist.
+I also have a feeling that the watch will be comfortable on the wrist.

-Equipped with so called “floating” type lugs that are attached to the 43 mm titanium case at 3 and 6 o’clock, the watch will follow the shape of your hand making itself practically “invisible.”
+Equipped with so-called “floating” type lugs that are attached to the 43 mm titanium case at 3 and 6 o’clock, the DB28 will follow the shape of your hand making itself practically “invisible.”